-- CPD: rather than just evidence of having attended or completed CPD, you should keep reflective notes on what you've learned and how it may impact on and improve your performance.
+- CPD: rather than just evidence of having attended or completed continuing professional development (CPD), you should keep reflective notes on what you've learned and how it might impact on and improve your performance.

 - Quality Improvement Activity: your evidence should include an element of evaluation and reflection, evidence of what action you've taken in response to the results, and consideration of whether improvement has happened and been maintained.

 - Significant events: you should be able to demonstrate awareness of any patterns and explain what you have learned or what you did to prevent recurrence.

 - Feedback from colleagues (at least once every five years).

 - Feedback from patients (if applicable, at least once every five years).